AJV009/meno_mood_hack/README.md

 ## How can apps help
 Some points to note for a person not in good health - Music, Meditation, control over sleep and fluid intake.
 - Music can help a lot in concentration and help in distracting you from thinking more and more about your menopause issues.
 So during the project we will be including a YouTube plugin to randomly play some concentration music by Brain.fm.
-**NOTE:** Am not any sort of advertiser of brain.fm.
-I have got no deal with brain.fm or any of there products.
-I have experienced it and has been effective throughout the project development cycle.
-There are more such music apps for concentration building.
 - Reminders can help in reminding of fluid intake which is one of keeping menopause in control.
 Lack of body fluids can cause dizziness which could case harm to your productivity or work assigned.
 - Activity recorder can record activities such as Hot flashes, Meal intake, sleep, exercise, moods, symptoms, periods, dizziness.
 These data collected can be submitted to a doctor for further diagnoses.
 - Machine Learning can help in predicting hot flash and periods* based on the data collected everyday.
 We can run basic ML algorithms such as RandomForest and LinearRegression to get good results.
 We don't need any complex custom algorithms as far as the data is concerned.
 (Data on menopause which we collect during app usage seems to be relatable in some way or the other)